nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## GPIO

 C.H.I.P.
-Pro has a total 22 GPIO pins ready for use:
+Pro has a total of 22 GPIO pins ready for use:

 * 2 PWM
 * 3 input
 * 17 input/output

 Our Linux kernels provide a simple [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt) to access GPIO from.
 Pins 9 - 16, 21 - 25, 30 - 38 and 43 and 44 can be accessed via sysfs as I/Os.
 Pins 39 - 41 are accessible as inputs.
 To see all the other functions C.H.I.P.
 Pro pins can offer check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro).